truthcoin/www.truthcoin.info/_posts/2016-05-14-drivechain-op-code.md

     	...and discriminates the signals in that data as [1] "uninterpretable / something else", [2] "adding a sidechain", [3] "proposing a withdrawal", and [4] "upvoting or downvoting a withdrawal"...
 		...and stores/accumulates that data in a database.

-	2. A new OP Code "OP_CheckVotesVerify"...
+	2. A new OP Code "OP_CheckWorkScoreVerify"...
     	...which freezes coins, such that they can only be moved if...
     	...they are spent by a transaction where...
 		...the tx-ID matches a Withdrawal Entry in the MinerDB...
-     	...and the Withdrawal Entry has the appropriate quantity of votes.
+     	...and the Withdrawal Entry has the appropriate quantity of 'miner upvotes'.

 ### Help Wanted